adrielbaez/adrielbaez/README.md

 ## I little bit about me

-✍️ &nbsp;I like hiking, gym, animals spending time with family and Coding.(TS fan btw)\
+✍️ &nbsp;I like animals, hiking, gym, spending time with family and Coding.(TS fan btw)\
 💻 &nbsp;I write some code in:
 - Mobile applications using **React Native**
 - Web with **HTML/CSS, Javascript, ReactJS, NextJS**